localport/localport-js/README.md

 1. `yarn install`
-2. `yarn dev` edit `example.js` as you want, import and test manually with (yeah no automatic tests sorry, no typescript either, maybe in the future)
+2. `yarn dev` edit `example.js` as you want, import and test manually with (yeah no automatic tests sorry, no typescript either, we are always welcome to pr's :) )
 3. `yarn build:arm` ex. for testing on other device
-4. create pr
+4. commit